azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 In this section, you will provision a Service Bus Namespace and Service Bus Topic.

-1. Continuing within the Azure Portal, select +Create a resource.
+1. Continuing within the Azure Portal, select +Create a resource

-2. Select Enterprise Integration, then select Service Bus.
+2. Select Enterprise Integration, then select Service Bus

     ![The Azure Portal New blade has Enterprise Integration, and Service Bus circled.](media/image31.png 'New blade')

 3. On the Create namespace blade enter the following:

-    - Name: Provide a **unique name** for the namespace (e.g., awhotel-namespace).
+    - Name: Provide a **unique name** for the namespace (e.g., awhotel-namespace)

-    - Pricing tier: Select **Standard**.
+    - Pricing tier: Select **Standard**

-    - Subscription: Select the same subscription as used previously.
+    - Subscription: Select the same subscription as used previously

-    - Resource Group: Select the **intelligent-analytics** Resource Group.
+    - Resource Group: Select the **intelligent-analytics** Resource Group

-    - Location: Select the same Location you have been using.
+    - Location: Select the same Location you have been using

       ![The Create namespace blade fields display the previously mentioned settings. ](media/image32.png 'Create namespace blade')

-4. Select **Create**.
+4. Select **Create**

-5. Once provisioning completes, navigate to your new Service Bus in the portal by clicking on Resource Groups in the left menu, the selecting intelligent-analytics, and selecting your Service Bus.
+5. Once provisioning completes, navigate to your new Service Bus in the portal by clicking on Resource Groups in the left menu, the selecting intelligent-analytics, and selecting your Service Bus

     ![In the Azure Portal Resource Groups pane, under Name, the awhotel-namespace-1 Service bus is circled.](media/image33.png 'Azure Portal Resource Groups')

-6. On the Overview blade, click on Topic under Entities on the left-hand side of the blade.
+6. On the Overview blade, click on Topic under Entities on the left-hand side of the blade

     ![In the Overview blade Entities section, under Entities, Topics is selected.](media/image34.png 'Overview blade Entities section')

-7. Add a new Topic by selecting +Topic.
+7. Add a new Topic by selecting +Topic

     ![The Add Topic dialog is shown.](media/image35.png 'Topic option')